Cash flow has been a growing cause for concern within the sector for a number of years.

 - Clothworkers' Emergency Capital Programme

-The Clothworkers’ Emergency Capital Programme (CECP) will award small capital grants of up to £5,000 for essential capital items to adapt or increase services in response to the novel coronavirus (COVID-19) pandemic.
-Visit their website for details on eligibility and key features of the fund.
+The Clothworkers’ Emergency Capital Programme (CECP) will award small capital grants of up to £5,000 for essential capital items to adapt or increase services in response to the novel Coronavirus (COVID-19) pandemic.
+The programme is open for applications, please visit the Clothworkers' website for details on eligibility and key features of the fund.

 Sports England will make up to £195m of funding available to help the sport and physical activity sector through the ongoing Coronavirus (COVID-19) crisis.
 This includes the following: